annabelleshea/yelp_final/README.md

 The 2 Jupyter Notebook files contain the code we used for cleaning and proprocessing the filtered and downsampled restaurant data (**Cleaning.ipynb**) and to build the final KNN model (**FinalModel.ipynb**).

 When deploying on Streamlit, we chose the GitHub option and set the **yelp_app.py** file (which contains the code for the app UI) as the main file path.
+The **requirements.txt** file ensures the Streamlit app downloads the needed packages to run the code in the yelp_app.py file.
+The yelp_app.py calls the **best_knn_model.pkl** file to make the prediction based on user inputs in the app.
 ###